Common causes of stress in women or a common scenario in a woman’s daily life, how does it look to you?

 Postpartum depression is again one of the common causes of stress in women, especially in new moms but again the most ignored area of society.
 It is a mood disorder that occurs after the birth of a child.
 It certainly does not mean that a mother is not happy to deliver a baby, but it causes a lot of biological, physical, and emotional changes in the mother.

 They feel extreme sadness, anxiety, and exhaustion that may make it difficult for them to complete daily care activities for themselves or for others.
-Disorders like such only cause self-harm, lack of self-care, and difficulty in managing the day to day activities in personal purview.
+Disorders like such only cause self-harm, lack of self-care, and difficulty in managing the day-to-day activities in personal purview.

 11.)
 Premenstrual Dysphoric Disorder

-Premenstrual Dysphoric Disorder is a type of depression related to a woman’s menstrual cycle which leads to severe mood swings, anxiety, and negative thoughts present themselves in the week prior to the start of menstruation and dissipate once the menstrual period begins.
+Premenstrual Dysphoric Disorder is a type of depression related to a woman’s menstrual cycle which leads to severe mood swings, anxiety, and negative thoughts that present themselves in the week prior to the start of menstruation and dissipate once the menstrual period begins.
 It might disrupt normal daily functioning and could require medical attention in the long run.

 12.)
 Loss of career path

 This happens with many women, isn’t it?
 And this is another common cause of stress in women.
 If you are ambitious and career-oriented but had to leave your job just because you got married, your husband doesn’t like to see you working, you have a baby to take care of and your in-laws are non-supportive.
-You lose your career path and to the contrary, you are made realized that you are a worthless piece who is sitting at home doing nothing, how will it not cause stress and frustration to the sanest mind in the world?
+You lose your career path and on the contrary, you are made realized that you are a worthless piece who is sitting at home doing nothing, how will it not cause stress and frustration to the sanest mind in the world?

 How does stress affect women in their daily life?

 A milder form of depression wherein a woman feels low, weak, and fatigued all the time.
-Reasons could be anything and everything right from a broken relationship, an unfulfilling career, inferiority complex, troubling in-laws, financial stress, or any baggage of the past.
+Reasons could be anything and everything right from a broken relationship, an unfulfilling career, an inferiority complex, troubling in-laws, financial stress, or any baggage of the past.

-Although this is not much harm if it goes away in the shorter period through proper closures and counseling, the problem here is that due to the lack of Mental Health Awareness, none dare to read between the lines and hear those unspoken words.
+Although this is not much harm if it goes away in a shorter period through proper closures and counseling, the problem here is that due to the lack of Mental Health Awareness, none dare to read between the lines and hear those unspoken words.

-After knowing all the possible common causes of stress in women, I am sure anyone who is reading this blog will like to a woman in their life or help herself.
+After knowing all the possible common causes of stress in women, I am sure anyone who is reading this blog will like a woman in their life or help herself.
 You can begin by talking about it, You know it is time to talk when you observe some different behavior in your wife, mother, daughter, or friend.
 It is not the time to fight, blame, or criticize but to understand what is bothering them.

 Since you stay together, know each other so well, you will be immediately able to understand when they behave differently and if the indifferent behavior continues for some time then it is important that you talk.
 It will not only affect her but if a woman is under stress it will affect the whole atmosphere of the house.